Lecrapouille/TimedPetriNetEditor/README.md

-This kind of event graph can directly be converted into an implicit dynamic linear systems in the (max,+) algebra (see section after) but since editing canonical net is fastidious and therefore it is hidden to the user and the user can directly manipulate the compact form.
+This kind of event graph can directly be converted into an implicit dynamic linear systems in the (max,+) algebra (see section after) but since editing canonical net is fastidious and therefore it is hidden from the user and the user can directly manipulate the compact form.

 ### Implicit max-plus Dynamic Linear Systems

-Canonical event graphs are interesting since their dater form can be modeled by an implicit dynamic linear systems with the (max,+) algebra, which have the following form:
+Canonical event graphs are interesting since their dater form can be modeled by an implicit dynamic linear system with the (max,+) algebra, which has the following form:

 ```